MakingSense/MSUIF/README.md

 ```
 npm install
 ```
-This will install all the dependencies, and run bower install automatically.
+This will install all the dependencies.

 To build just run:
 ```